-For additional information on the step, see the manufacturer's operators manual included in your InfoCase.
+For additional information on the step, see the manufacturer's user guide provided in your InfoCase.

 STEPWELL COVER

 The stepwell cover can be extended to cover the stepwell area and increase usable floor space in the front of the coach while the entrance door is not in use.